 The museum is open to visitors until 1630 (except on Mondays) so evening events don't start until after that time.
 We can usually be ready for guests to arrive by 1700.
 Guests normally stay on the ground floor to begin with whilst preparations continue on the first floor.
 You can book our meeting room and our kitchen from 1000 onwards, and indeed over a whole weekend, so that deliveries and preparations can be made well before guests arrive.
-Most wedding receptions finish at 2300 but a limited number can continue until midnight or 0100.
-These late-night opportunities are often booked a long time in advance.
-Dancing can continue until the finishing time, with clearing up beginning as soon as the event has finished.
+Wedding receptions finish at 2300

 Dates available (for weddings that include music and dancing)